pal/livereload-docker-nodejs-typescript/README.md

-# Example for live reload using Node.js and Docker
+# MySQL, NodeJS, Typescript, Docker with live-reload

 - After installing Docker and Docker Compose you'd run `docker-compose up --build`
 - Going to `localhost:8080` you'd find a page with an static image